Hot and muggy weather returns for July 4th

 🌀Track Hurricane Beryl with CBS 6 Interactive Hurricane Tracker

-In the tropics: Hurricane Beryl continues as a major hurricane (category 4) and will pass near Jamaica today.
-Beryl will gradually weaken, but is expected to still be a hurricane when it hits the Yucatan Peninsula Friday night.
+Hurricane Beryl continues as a major hurricane.
+It will be past Jamaica and heading near the Cayman Islands tonight.
+Beryl will gradually weaken, but is expected to still be a hurricane when it hits the Yucatan Peninsula Thursday night.

-It should weaken to a tropical storm once over land, but it could become a hurricane again as it moves through the southwestern Gulf Of Mexico and makes another landfall just south of the Texas/Mexico border.
+It should weaken to a tropical storm once over land, but should become a hurricane again as it moves through the southwestern Gulf Of Mexico.
+It will make another landfall just south of the Texas/Mexico border late Sunday into Sunday night.

 Another disturbance is near the Windward Islands, and shows a low chance of development.
 It may take a similar track to Beryl.
 If it develops further, the next name on the Atlantic list is Debby.
 More information can be found in the CBS 6 Hurricane Tracker.